Parent's Guide to Fortnite

 Set Up a PIN

-In Parental Controls, create a 6-digit PIN.
-This prevents your child from changing settings or making purchases without your approval.
-Choose something they won't guess.
+Create a 6-digit PIN in Parental Controls.
+This prevents your child from changing settings or making purchases without approval.

 3